AbdulDavids/blog/content/posts/ughstandup.md

 # How to use

-1. Go to the [Ugh Standup](https://standup.abduldavids.co.za/) website
+1. Go to the [Ugh Standup](https://standup.abduldavids.co.za/) website.

-2. Sign in with your Google account
+2. Sign in with your Google account.
     - This is so that I can enforce rate limits so [I dont go broke](https://x.com/zemotion/status/1798558292681343039).
 3. Enter your Wins and Blockers.
-4. Hit Generate
+4. Hit Generate.
 5. Boom!
 You no longer have to go "uhmm" and "hmm" when its your turn to speak.
     - You can also view old scripts by going to the "History" page.

 # How it works

-I built this thing using [React](https://react.dev/) and [Supabase](https://supabase.com/).
-The frontend is hosted on Cloudflare Pages and the backend is just a couple of Google Cloud functions.
-For the database, I'm using Postgres and for the actual standup script generation, I'm using a GCP Cloud Function to access the [Gemini API](https://ai.google.dev/pricing).
+I built this thing using [React](https://react.dev/) hosted on [Cloudflare Pages](https://pages.cloudflare.com/) and the backend is just a couple of [Google Cloud functions](https://cloud.google.com/functions).

+For the database and OAuth, I'm using [Supabase](https://supabase.com/) and for the actual standup script generation, I'm using a Cloud Function to access the [Gemini API](https://ai.google.dev/pricing).

+Check out the github repo [here](https://github.com/AbdulDavids/standup).